Better Sailing

 COMMENTS

-The rig or rigging on a sailboat is a common term for two parts: The standing rigging consists of wires supporting the mast on a sailboat and reinforcing the spars from the force of the sails when sailing.
-The running rigging consists of the halyards, sheets, and lines we use to hoist, lower, operate, and control the sails on a sailboat.
+The difference between standing rigging and running rigging.
+Sometimes things can get confusing as some of our nautical terms are used for multiple items depending on the context.
+Let me clarify just briefly: The rig or rigging on a sailboat is a common term for two parts:.
+The standing rigging consists of wires supporting the mast on a sailboat and reinforcing the spars from the force of the ...

 The domain of rigging is an essential matter for the safety and good performance of your sailboat.
 Nowadays, the type of rigging is still evolving.
 Generally, rigging is depending on the type of sail used or the number of masts.
 As a basic rule, the replacement of the standing rig should be done every 10 years, except for multihulls or regattas, and rod or composite fiber rigging.
 A good set ...